mougnibas/cook-helper/README.md

 1) Installation
    1) Open https://marketplace.eclipse.org/content/sonarlint in eclipse "Internal Web Brower".
    1) Drag & Drop the "install" button into eclipse, then follow the installation instructions.
+1) Configuration
+   1) Add a "SonarQube Servers" and a "SonarLint On-The-Fly" view
+   1) On "SonarQube Servers" view, connect to the sonarcloud server
+      1) "Connect to a SonarQube server
+	  1) "Sonarcloud"
+	  1) Token : A secret one !
+	  1) Organization : mougnibas-github
+   1) Eclipse project binding
+      1) Select all eclipse project / right clic / SonarLint / Bind to a sonarqube project
+	  1) Auto bind selected projects / Finish (must run an initial sonar:sonar before)
+   1) On "SonarQube Servers" view / right clic on the server / Update all project bindings
 1) Full scan
    1) Select all eclipse project
    1) Right clic